ZhgChg.Li

 Open the target APP

-Open the target APP and try “pull to refresh” or trigger the “load next page” action.
+Open the target APP and try to “pull down to refresh” or trigger the “load next page” action.

-🛑If your target APP cannot be opened or connected; sorry, it means the APP has protection measures and cannot be sniffed using this method.
-Please scroll down to the section on how to protect it🛑
+🛑If your target APP won’t open or connect, sorry, it means the APP has protections and this method won’t work for sniffing.
+Please scroll down to the protection section🛑

-Go back to mitmproxy to check the records, use your detective skills to guess which API request record is the one we want and enter to view the details!
+Return to mitmproxy to check the logs, use your detective skills to guess which API request record is the one you want, and then enter to view the details!

 Request